 Fred F. Murray

-Managing Director (International Tax Services); Grant Thornton LLP, Washington, DC; U.S. member of Grant Thornton International Ltd., Adjunct Professor of Law
+Managing Director (International Tax Services), Grant Thornton LLP; U.S. Member, Grant Thornton International Ltd., Adjunct Professor of Law

 B.A., Rice University; J.D.
 University of Texas at Austin

 Fred Murray is an attorney (District of Columbia, Maryland, New York, and Texas (Board Certified in Tax Law, Texas Board of Legal Specialization), and various...Continue Reading

 Fred Murray is an attorney (District of Columbia, Maryland, New York, and Texas (Board Certified in Tax Law, Texas Board of Legal Specialization), and various federal courts) and C.P.A (Maryland and Texas).